edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 We have to make three adaptations:

-1) Remove config overrides from the gadget and re-build it
+1) Remove the Device Virtual config overrides from the gadget and re-build it

 Commented out (or remove):
 ```yaml title="gadget.yaml"